cherenkov-plenoscope/merlict_c89/README.md

 You define photons with a creation-position, direction, and wavelength.
 For each photon, merlict gives you the list of physical interactions up to its absorbtion.

+Merlict would not exist without the author's past and present affiliations:

+- Max-Planck-Institute for Nuclear Physics, Saupfercheckweg 1, 69117 Heidelberg, Germany

+- Institute for Particle Physics and Astrophysics, ETH-Zurich, Otto-Stern-Weg 5, 8093 Zurich, Switzerland

+- Experimental Physics Vb, Astroparticle Physics, TU-Dortmund, Otto-Hahn-Str.
+4a, 44227 Dortmund, Germany

 # Interface

 ## Scenery